Last Updated: 12/27/2022

 In many of these cases, the employee’s injury or illness eventually heals.
 For instance, a delivery truck driver is involved in a traffic accident that results in a broken arm and leg.
-After a few months away from work, both fractures heal and the driver can get back to his/her regular job duties.
+After a few months, both fractures heal and the driver can get back to his/her regular job duties.
 Payments would then stop.

 Doctor Release and Workman’s Comp Benefits: Put on Job Restriction

-Another situation that can arise is when the employee is released back to work but with restrictions.
-Job tasks might be modified or the employee might work fewer hours.
-If still being treated for his/her condition, payments should still continue.
+Another scenario arises when the employee is released to return to work but with certain restrictions.
+Job responsibilities might be adjusted, or the employee might work fewer hours.
+If treatment is ongoing, payments should continue during this period.

-If the worker temporarily receives a lower-paying wage because of the injury, the temporary total disability (TTD) benefits the worker was receiving may transition to temporary partial disability (TPD) benefits.
-Instead of 80 percent of average spendable earnings that TTD pays, TPD pays two-thirds the difference between the lower-paying wages and wages before the injury.
+If the worker receives a lower wage due to the injury, temporary total disability (TTD) benefits could transition to temporary partial disability (TPD) benefits.
+Unlike TTD, which provides 80% of average spendable earnings, TPD pays two-thirds of the difference between the pre-injury wages and the reduced wages.

-Any benefits that might be available depend on the nature of the injury.
-For instance, if someone has a permanent impairment, healing period benefits could be available during his/her recovery.
-But once a doctor determines there won’t be significant improvement from the condition and releases the person, those benefits would end and permanent disability benefits may begin.
+The availability of benefits depends on the nature of the injury.
+For instance, if an individual has a permanent impairment, healing period benefits could be accessible during recovery.
+Once a doctor concludes that significant improvement is unlikely and releases the worker, healing period benefits cease, and permanent disability benefits might begin.

 When It Might Be Necessary to Seek Advice from an Attorney